Mobile Radio Wiring and Grounding

 3. This also sets the radio up for increased alternator whine, since load currents can superimpose themselves on traces and connections inside the radio.

-Grounding to the battery negative post can increase alternator whine.
-It also places the vehicle's computer and electrical system at higher risk, and is unsafe for the radio.
+Connecting the radio or accessory equipment's grounded negative supply does nothing good.
+Grounding to the battery negative post generally increases alternator whine.
+It also places the vehicle's computer and electrical system at higher risk, is unsafe for the radio or accessory, and is unsafe for things connected to the radio.

-I've had vehicles with higher power radios that have opened a negative fuse, and then melted the coaxial cable shield on RG58/U cables as the equipment grounded itself to the vehicle chassis through grounded antenna cables.
+I've had vehicles with higher power radios that have opened a negative fuse, and then melted the coaxial cable shield on RG58/U cables.
+This is because, once the fuse connection was lost, the equipment grounded itself to the vehicle chassis through the grounded antenna cables.

 Correcting the Ground